 The intention is not to fix, but to create space and awareness for grief to move in and to move out.
 To find the pockets of love hiding behind the hurt.
 To nurture a harmonious sense of being full of life and full of loss.

-This grief practice is held at Hospice of the North Coast and is scheduled in 6-week sessions, although students are welcome to attend multiple sessions and often do.
+This grief practice is held in San Diego, California.
 It’s also available one-on-one or in a group setting.
-If you or the people you serve would benefit from it, please reach out to me at yogalacosta@gmail.
+If you or the people you serve would benefit from it, please reach out to me.
 Find my Huffington Post piece on how and why bereavement yoga works here.

 in love & in loss,

 ps. looking for my qualifications?
-I’m an RYT-200, with additional training to teach trauma-informed yoga, extensive continuing education in body biomechanics and am also a Reiki Master.
+I’m a trauma-informed RYT-200 with extensive continuing education in body biomechanics and a Reiki Master.